 Note: This gives Singular access to a dedicated Snowflake warehouse that contains only Singular data.
 Singular does not get access to any other warehouses you own.

 If you have a network policy set up in your Snowflake instance, you need to whitelist Singular's Server IPs:

 - Log into your Snowflake account (you need to have account admin privileges).

 Go to Account > Policies and choose the currently active network policy.

 - Click Edit and add the following IPs under Allowed IP Addresses:

-5. Add a Snowflake Data Connector
+5. Add a Snowflake Data Destination